Emile-ALX/alx-low_level_programming/0x14-bit_manipulation/README.md

-In this repo we are going to work on bit-manipulation in c programming
+Hello the we are going to dive into bit manipulation in c programming